Justin Hayward: Hiatus and Blue Jays / solo work

 In 1974, the Moody Blues decided to take what ended up being a four-year break from performing and recording.
 Hayward continued working with Lodge and producer Tony Clarke, using musicians from the Moody Blues' label, Threshold, and sounding very much like the mother group.
 Together, they had a hit in 1975 with "Blue Guitar" (a Hayward recording with the band 10cc) and released an album titled Blue Jays.

 In 1977, Hayward recorded his first solo album Songwriter.
 He enjoyed international solo success in 1978 when he appeared on Jeff Wayne's Musical Version of The War of the Worlds concept album, which yielded his hits "Forever Autumn" and "The Eve of the War".
 Wayne later contributed to Hayward's 1980 album Night Flight.

 Hayward issued a rare non-album single "Marie" backed by "Heart of Steel' (Decca F13834) in April 1979, both sides composed by him, the 'A' side dedicated to his wife.
 These tracks were later included among the bonus tracks on a CD reissue of his Songwriter solo album in 2004.

 During the 1980s, Hayward composed and performed for film and television, including the theme song "It Won't Be Easy" for the 1987 BBC2 science-fiction series Star Cops, "Something Evil, Something Dangerous" for the film Howling IV: The Original Nightmare, "Eternal Woman" for the film She and music for the animated television series The Shoe People.

-In 1989, with producer-arranger Mike Batt, Hayward released Classic Blue, an album of pop standards written by other composers set to orchestration arranged by Batt.
-Classic Blue included a cover version of Led Zeppelin's hit "Stairway to Heaven".
+In 1989, with producer-arranger Mike Batt, Hayward released Classic Blue, an album of pop standards written by other song writers set to orchestration arranged by Batt.
+Classic Blue included a version of Led Zeppelin's hit "Stairway to Heaven".
 Hayward's solo album The View from the Hill was released in 1996 and a live recording, Live in San Juan Capistrano, followed in 1998.

 On 10 March 1997, Hayward was featured on the BBC One's programme This Is Your Life with Michael Aspel.

 Hayward contributed vocals to a song on Rick Wakeman's 1999 album Return to the Centre of the Earth.